 At the option of PEQAB, an application may be considered inactive and will be withdrawn from Board consideration if a period of six (6) months has elapsed during which there has been no communication from the applicant, despite the need for such communication in order to move the Review forward.
 The beginning of this period will be marked by the most recent date of correspondence from the applicant to the Secretariat.
 The application will then be marked on the PEQAB website as "Withdrawn."
+Failure to pay application fees and/or Review charges may also result in an application being marked as "Withdrawn."

-3.10 Reconsideration of a PEQAB Recommendation
+3.9 Reconsideration of a PEQAB Recommendation

-Any institution with a proposed PEQAB recommendation for denial of consent may apply for reconsideration of that recommendation prior to the recommendation being sent to the Minister.
-After each PEQAB Board meeting, the PEQAB Secretariat will share with the applicant institutions and the related External Expert Review Panel (EERP) the PEQAB Final Report.
+Any institution with a proposed PEQAB recommendation for denial of consent, a shorter than usual length of consent, and/or with conditions of consent attached may apply for reconsideration of that recommendation prior to the recommendation being sent to the Minister.